 13) How much does it cost to attend Star Bartenders Institute?

-Premium Package is $500.00; this includes the textbook, note cards and materials and the 40 Hour Course and up to an additional 20 hours of practice time Monday to Thursday 3:30pm to 6:00pm, during the enrollees scheduled class period.
+Star Package is $600.00; this includes the textbook, note cards and materials and the 40 Hour Course and an additional 17.5 hours of practice time Monday to Thursday 3:30pm to 6:00pm, during the enrollees scheduled class period.

 14) How often do you offer classes?

 We strive to have a class every month but depending on the month, demand and Elda’s schedule, there might be a class twice a month or we skip a month.
 Just email firstname.lastname@example.org or text 518-874-0446.

 Monday – Thursday 6:00pm-11:00pm (2 weeks 40 Hours)